-If a doctor determines it that you will never be able to return to work as a result of your injury, your claim will reflect your past and future lost earnings.
+If a doctor determines that you will never be able to return to work as a result of your injury, your claim will reflect your past and future lost earnings.

-In order for your solicitor to build the best possible case for your claim, you will need to provide them with as much information as possible.
+In order for your solicitor to build the best possible case for your accident at work claims, you will need to provide them with as much information as possible.
 This can include taking photos of the accident scene, as well as gathering as many witness statements as possible – be sure to get the full name and contact details from your witnesses as your solicitor may require them later.
 Additional steps that need to be taken following an accident should include: